 Subscribe to the MZ Blog

-An Email signature is the new digital business card, and when used effectively it can be another tool in your strategic marketing toolbox.
-After all, the average business person receives more than 120 Emails per day.
+An Email signature is your digital business card, and can be another tool in your strategic marketing toolbox when used effectively.
+After all, the average office worker sends or receives more than 120 Emails daily.
+And each email sent is an extension of the company brand—eye-tracking studies have found a branded signature and banner are what receive the most engagement.
 Here’s how and why you should optimize your Email signature.

 Why is Your Email Signature Important?

 Often, your Email signature is a first impression in today’s virtual business world.
 In fact, your Email signature should be thought of as prized real estate.
 It's an easy way to market yourself and your business, giving visibility to both your personal brand and your organization.
 It is a powerful, low-cost way to extend your brand reach and visibility every single day.
 Yet as a marketing and digital communications firm, we often find Email signatures to be a missed opportunity.
 If you are in corporate marketing, developing and executing an Email signature across your company is indeed a worthy project.